 I’d rather have a Technorati that was fast and always worked even if that meant only indexing 1M blogs.
 Even 500k blogs as long as they are the top 500k blogs.

 Sounds like a reasonable tradeoff, but it’s completely unacceptable.
 What if Google had decided to index only 100M web pages in order to stay fast and reliable?
 Google would no longer exist.
-(Also pretend you read something about the of the blogosphere here.)
+(Also pretend you read something about the long tail of the blogosphere here.)

 Only one of thirty trackbacks to Kottke’s post states the obvious: